-2 Variable Bonus refers to cash bonuses awarded for Mr Koh's performance for FY2022.
+2 Variable Bonus refers to cash bonuses awarded for Mr Ong's performance for FY2023.

-3 Benefits-in-kind & Others are stated on the basis of direct costs to the Group and is inclusive of payments in respect of company (employer) statutory contributions to the Singapore Central Provident Fund, Malaysia Employees Provident Fund, tax equalisation, car benefits, children's education, mobile phone allowance, club membership, housing rental, sign-on bonus and others, where applicable.
+3 Benefits-in-kind & Others are stated on the basis of direct costs to the Group and is inclusive of payments in respect of the company (employer) statutory contributions to the Singapore Central Provident Fund, Malaysia Employees Provident Fund, car benefits, children's education and others, where applicable.